 Ben, one of Sam’s closest friends, came to help during the 2010 Holiday season.
 He was so impressed and excited about the soap business that he quit his computer job and joined our "family."
 He is passionate and enthusiastic about being involved in a small, growing business, especially one that corresponds to his strong feelings about the environment and personal wellness.
 Ben began as my soapmaking apprentice, quickly learned the technical aspects of making soap and is now head soapmaker.
 As our jack-of-all-trades and operations manager, Ben orders all of our raw materials and always seems to find something to clean, fix or organize.
 Outside of work, Ben practices yoga regularly and spends his time drawing and etching.
 He truly believes in our mission to provide high-quality natural skin care products.

 Christine has been a part of the Chagrin Valley Soap family since 2008.
 One of Lindsey's closest friends, she began by volunteering her time while I was undergoing treatment for breast cancer.
 She was such a great fit that I begged her to stay.
-While Christine began as the Chagrin Valley Soap "slabber," our soap cutter, she is now products manager.
+While Christine began as the Chagrin Valley Soap "slabber," our soap cutter, she is now our products manager.
 She enjoys working with a dedicated staff that shares her love for the outdoors and nature.
 Christine is has a Business degree from Kent State University, loves music, art, cooking, animals, and spending time with loved ones.
 She bakes the most scrumptious chocolate chip cookies that I get on my birthday, half-birthday, Mother’s Day, actually anytime I ask!
 Christine would like to thank our customers for their continuing support and for inspiring us to create new and inventive ways to encourage a natural way of living.

 Kate joined the Chagrin Valley family in the Spring of 2012 when we needed help after launching our new website.
 She is a sweet, kind and gentle soul, so of course, we fell in love with her and she never left.
 With a background that covers everything from being a mom of three to a doula to an event planner, Kate has become Lindsey’s right hand.
 Each day finds her shipping our products all over the world, critiquing Ida’s latest creations and suggesting ideas for new products and packaging.
 When not at the shop, Kate focuses on her family and loves spending time with friends, volunteering in the community, reading, and cooking.
 The cooking is the part that I love.
 From her lemon blueberry bread to her cobbler cake and so much more, Kate is always surprising us with homemade goodies.
 She also gives great hugs!

-Sarah, Ida’s daughter, joined our team in the Fall of 2013.
-Ida made her first batch of soap when Sarah was only 14.
-Sarah has always been the first tester for all products, and Ida’s go-to person for brutally honest feedback.
+Sarah, my daughter, joined our team in the Fall of 2013.
+I made my first batch of soap when Sarah was only 14.
+Sarah has always been the first tester for all products, and my go-to person for brutally honest feedback.
 "I have had the opportunity to watch and learn as my mom's soap company grew from her hobby in our kitchen into an incredible business and look up to her as a mom, a mentor, a friend, an entrepreneur and an overall inspiration."
 After graduating with her Master's in Global Policy, Sarah worked in PR in the non-profit sector.
 She is our Social Media and Public Relations guru here at Chagrin Valley Soap.
 "We know that all of YOU, our Chagrin Valley community, is the most important aspect of this company.
 I hope to engage with all of you, and be an active online presence and representative of our family company."
 Outside of work, Sarah enjoys cooking, travel and sharing time with friends.
 She values family above all, especially her husband David and her daughter and 6-month baby boy.

 Jenna began working for us during the 2013 holiday season. ”I was happy to jump on board this past fall to help out with the holiday season and was excited and thankful when asked to become a permanent a part of such a wonderful and dedicated extended family.
 I have enjoyed watching Chagrin Valley Soap grow from a hobby in your basement to the amazing business it is today.”
 Jenna has a Master’s Degree in Social Studies and worked as a teacher in New York until returning home.
 Her passion is art.
 She has a degree in photography and enjoys doing pottery and silversmithing.
 Jenna is responsible for packing orders and with her keen eye has become an invaluable asset to our team.
 She loves to travel, go to concerts, read, and spend as much time outdoors as she can.